 How do I select the Marriott annual choice benefit?

 To select your Marriott Annual Choice Benefit, log into your Marriott Bonvoy account and browse to this page.
 You can also see your past Annual Choice Benefit selections on this page.

 For rates and fees of Marriott Bonvoy Brilliant™ American Express® Card, please click here.

 For rates and fees of The Platinum Card® from American Express, please click here.

-The information related to Marriott Bonvoy Business™ American Express® Card and The Business Platinum Card® from American Express have been independently collected by ValuePenguin and have not been reviewed or provided by the issuer of this card prior to publication.
+The information related to Marriott Bonvoy Business™ American Express® Card and The Business Platinum Card® from American Express has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.